mimmi20/browscap-js/README.md

 # Examples

-There is a test.js file which demonstrates how to use node-browscap and tests several user agents.
+There are test files which demonstrates how to use browscap.js and test several user agents.

 To run: